 You will find two audit documents below.
 One is a form to enable any school to carry out its own SHaW audit and the other is a comprehensive guidance booklet to accompany your audit.
 You are strongly encouraged to read the guidance document before you start.

 In the autumn term of 2021, every maintained school is being asked to carry out a SHaW audit, or have one done on the school’s behalf.
 This should be completed by the end of the term.

-After the audit period, all schools will be sent a survey to complete by mid-January 2022.
+After the audit period, all schools will be sent a survey to complete the end of February 2022.
 The survey will be analysed and will show whether an audit has been carried out, the headline findings, any common threads throughout the LA and feedback on the audit itself.
 Schools that indicate they have difficulties with SHaW, and those schools who do not return a survey, will be offered further support.

 After the initial roll out, schools will be free to undertake it over a period of time, and to self analyse your level of compliance.
 It’s recommended that you carry this out once a year and you can factor that into your 9 Term Plan for whichever term suits you.

 You will also find four more documents below, as follows:

 Schools’ Workplace Inspection (SWPI) checklist – for any educational establishment to use.
 Useful for a termly walkround – can be used by Premises Responsible Persons / Managers and / or Senior Leaders and also for Governors.
 There is guidance within the document but one thing which cannot be advised enough is that of involving your staff!
 Teachers and TAs are the ones who really know their classrooms, and caretakers are invaluable when it comes to finding out what’s really happening with the buildings.
 Have a look at the document and see if it’s useful to you.
 Feedback welcomed!